mfaani/mfaani/content/posts/clean-codes/refactoring-tips.md

 - Rename variables
 - Add documentation.
 Documentation have a huge rubber-🐤 effect.
 - Add new variables
+- Computed properties are great
+    - Try finding identify what was it truly that the decision was based off of.
+Example: You reload the home screen for a certain enum (Ex successful activation).
+However the real reason you reload the Home screen isn't because it's a successful response.
+It's because an activation resulted in **change**
+- Often you'd want to
 - Remove variables
 - Remove dead code
 - Often similar properties exist that you can merge them together.